-DIGITAL introduced its first 32-bit computer in 1978, the VAX computer.
+Digital introduced its first 32-bit computer in 1978, the VAX computer.
 With its 32-bit architecture, the VAX computer quickly became the industry standard for minicomputers.
 Since then VAX computers have increased in speed, power, and reliability.
 At the heart of the VAX computer family is its architecture, which offers power and extensibility.

-Advancing technology offers new ways of solving computing problems, but DIGITAL will continue to maintain its commitment to customers who have invested in DIGITAL hardware and software.
-Over the years DIGITAL has adhered to its standard of compatibility, first assuring that PDP-11 users could migrate into the VAX family and now using the VAX architecture as the foundation for new, more powerful systems.
+Advancing technology offers new ways of solving computing problems, but Digital will continue to maintain its commitment to customers who have invested in Digital hardware and software.
+Over the years Digital has adhered to its standard of compatibility, first ensuring that PDP-ll users could migrate into the VAX family and now using the VAX architecture as the foundation for new, more powerful systems.

-In developing new systems, DIGITAL formulated an interconnect strategy to offer solutions for the needs of future generations of computers.
-Part of DIGITAL's overall interconnect strategy was to develop the VAXBI[TM] bus.
-The VAXBI system uses state of the art integrated circuit technology and has the flexibility to incorporate the anticipated advances in systems and logic technology.
+In developing new systems, Digital formulated an interconnect strategy to offer solutions for the needs of future generations of computers.
+Part of Digital's overall interconnect strategy was to develop the VAXBI[TM]\ bus.
+The VAXBI system uses state-of-the-art integrated circuit technology and has the flexibility to incorporate the anticipated advances in systems and logic technology.

-The VAXBI Standard defines all aspects of VAXBI operation required to assure compatibility.
-This includes logical bus protocol, electrical characteristics, mechanical components, and higher level system architectural requirements.
+The VAXBI Standard defines all aspects of VAXBI operation required to ensure compatibility.
+This includes logical bus protocol, electrical characteristics, mechanical components, and higher-level system architectural requirements.